ec-jrc/jeolib-pyjeo/doc/2_tutorial.rst

 It is important to understand the data model that is used for a Jim object.
 For a more detailed description, please refer to :cite:`kempeneers2019`.

-The data model used a multi-band three dimensional (3D) model.
+The data model used is a multi-band three dimensional (3D) model.
 Each band represents a 3D contiguous array in memory, where data are organized as *[plane][row][column]* (see also :py:meth:`Jim.np`).
 Two dimensions refer to the spatial domain (x and y) and pyjeo refers to the third dimension as *plane* (see :numref:`cube`).
 This plane is typically used for either the temporal or spectral dimension, but can also be used to address volumetic data.
 The data cube has a single georeference.

 .. _cube: